-60.809G The Search for Order: a Social and Cultural Exploration of Australia 1880-1914 decline of the birth rate, race and white Australia, the drink question, the concept of health and disease and the search for cultural identity.
+51.509G The Search for Order: a Social and Cultural Exploration of Australia 1880-1914

+Major themes in the social and cultural history of the period from 1880-1914: the process of urbanization, the debate over the decline of the birth rate, race and white Australia, the drink question, the concept of health and disease and the search for cultural identity.
 Comparisons with Britain and America in the period under consideration.
 Primary sources at the University of New South Wales and the Mitchell Library.